 It is explained how the CEBAF 123 MeV injection line can serve as one big Stern-Gerlach (S-G) polarimeter measuring the polarization state of the injected beam.
-No physical changes to the line are required and (though not optimal) beam position monitors (BPMs) already present in the line can be used to detect the S-G signals.
+No physical changes to the line are required and (though not optimal) resonant beam position monitors (BPMs) already present in the line will detect the S-G signals.